Julie Liddle, Psychotherapeutic Counsellor, MBACP

 Throughout our lives many of us experience a loss of some kind.
 When we stop for a moment to consider what losses to a child may be, it could be from losing a teddy, losing friends when changing school.
 Or in our current Coronavirus situation, losses around going to school, a routine and structure, or freedom of going out and socialising.
 As adults, loss may be from the death of someone we love, being made redundant, when our children leave home, a relationship breakdown, or an illness.

 These losses can cause overwhelming feelings of anxiety, depression, which can make us feel angry, upset, lonely or hopeless.
 Sometimes it can be quite traumatic and a difficult place to be.

+I have experience counselling children, young people and adults.
 Prior to becoming a qualified counsellor I managed a pre-school and have an Honours Degree in Early Childhood Studies, which is where my interest in attachment and relationships began.
 This endorses my knowledge and skills supporting me to work with a range of ages.
-I have recently been counselling children and young people, their ages range from 5 to 16 years old.
+I have recently been counselling children and young people, who have been affected by domestic abuse.

 · relationship issues